marcoscz1995/CrowdMarker/README.md

 - deactivate

 ### Contributing
 If you would like to improve this script or have an idea to make it better, please post it to the github issues page.
 If you would like to develop it I will gladly accept pull requests.
+This script currently only works on Linux and I have tried many things to get it to be cross platform but I cannot find a method to replace Evdev.
+I will be more than happy to push my failed attempts on a branch to use other modules but they are most likely dead ends as they enter infinite loops of hitting the keys and activating the script which calls the keys and so on and so forth.

 Note: if you plan on using [Selenium](https://www.selenium.dev/) to improve the script consider that because [Crowdmark](https://crowdmark.com/) is written with [Ember.js](https://emberjs.com/) which uses dynamically generated attributes, there are many issues that make inserting comments difficult.
 In particular, when a long comment is inserted the page will jump to the next question.